 - Use resources wisely.
 Our periodic stage gate reviews become increasingly detailed as design projects proceed, receiving broader inputs from knowledgeable client- or industry-based experts in manufacturing, processing, R&D, sales/marketing, operations and maintenance, etc. This helps maximize efficient, productive use of our client’s time, attention and resources while minimizing risks.

-In this illustration of our typical process, blue boxes represent tasks and yellow diamonds represent key stage-gate review meetings:
+In this illustration of our typical process, blue boxes represent tasks and circles diamonds represent key stage-gate review meetings: